torchsom: The Reference PyTorch Library for Self-Organizing Maps

-Despite this relevance, only a few Python libraries attempt to bridge \glspl{som} with modern \gls{ml} workflows, such as seamless integration with \texttt{PyTorch} \citep{anselPyTorch2Faster2024} or a \texttt{scikit-learn} interface \citep{pedregosaScikitlearnMachineLearning2011}.
-However, these limited implementations are often outdated, poorly maintained, and lack (i) GPU acceleration, (ii) integration with modern \gls{dl} frameworks, and (iii) user-friendly APIs with visualization capabilities.
+Despite this relevance, only a few Python libraries attempt to bridge \glspl{som} with modern \gls{ml} workflows, such as integration with \texttt{PyTorch} \citep{anselPyTorch2Faster2024} or a \texttt{scikit-learn} interface \citep{pedregosaScikitlearnMachineLearning2011}.
+However, these limited implementations are often outdated and poorly maintained, and they lack (i) GPU acceleration, (ii) integration with modern \gls{dl} frameworks, and (iii) user-friendly APIs with visualization capabilities.
 Consequently, the Python \gls{som} ecosystem still suffers from significant gaps, hindering reproducible and scalable \gls{som}-based analyses.

-To overcome these challenges, we introduce \texttt{torchsom}, the most comprehensive library for \glspl{som} built on the \texttt{PyTorch} ecosystem, to the best of our knowledge. \texttt{torchsom} seamlessly integrates GPU acceleration, \gls{som} variants, clustering tools, and a familiar \texttt{scikit-learn}-style API, complemented by user-friendly and rich visualization tools.
-Our library is designed for seamless integration into \gls{ml} workflows, combining modern \gls{dl} frameworks with robust software engineering practices, while improving efficiency and strengthening the visual interpretability that distinguishes \glspl{som}, whose underlying principles are summarized in Appendix~\ref{app:som_overview}.
+To overcome these challenges, we introduce \texttt{torchsom}, to the best of our knowledge the most complete library for \glspl{som} built on the \texttt{PyTorch} ecosystem. \texttt{torchsom} integrates GPU acceleration, \gls{som} variants, clustering tools, and a familiar \texttt{scikit-learn}-style API, complemented by user-friendly visualization tools.
+Our library is designed to integrate into \gls{ml} workflows, combining modern \gls{dl} frameworks with sound software engineering practices, while improving efficiency and strengthening the visual interpretability that distinguishes \glspl{som}, whose underlying principles are summarized in Appendix~\ref{app:som_overview}.